-Medicare Open Enrollment (October 15–December 7) is the time when all people with Medicare are encouraged to review their current health and prescription drug coverage, including any changes in costs, coverage, and benefits that will take effect next year.
+Medicare Open Enrollment (October 15–December 7) is the time when all people with Medicare are encouraged to review their current health and prescription drug coverage.
+This includes any changes in costs, coverage, and benefits that will take effect next year.
 If you want to change your coverage for next year, this is the time to do it.
 If you’re satisfied that your current coverage will continue to meet your needs for next year, you don’t need to do anything.

 If you have Medicare, make sure that you’re reviewing Medicare plans and not Marketplace options.
 To review Medicare plans, use the Plan Finder.

-Does Medicare coverage meet the Affordable Care Act’s requirement that all Americans have health insurance?
+Does Medicare coverage meet the health care law’s requirement that all Americans have health insurance?